Sharathchenna/Telugu-LLm/README.md

 తెలుగు భాషా సంపుటి సేకరణ

+# Setup guide

+In the frontend, we use flutter flow for designing the UI and core flutter native for integrations.

+- To design the application you can login to app.flutterflow.io and can start the designs

+## For flutter core native setup
+- Install the flutter froom official flutter website
+- Once its installed, clone the repo
+- open the any simulator, if you are using mac then ios Simulator otherwise android simulator for windows [refer](https://docs.flutter.dev/get-started/install)
+- from project directory run the flutter run command to run the application

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.